 In 2008, my ex-husband dropped a bomb on me.

 He told me that in our 10 years of marriage, he had never felt like himself when he was in my company, and he couldn’t see that ever changing.
-A day or two later, I discovered that he’d made multiple phone calls to another woman in the weeks prior to his confession.
-Within a couple of months, we got divorced and he was officially in a new relationship.
+A day or two later, I learned that he’d made multiple calls to another woman in the weeks prior.
+Within a couple of months, we were divorced and he was officially in a new relationship.

 Viv for today xo

-Oh, and if you like what you’ve just read, scroll up to the GET MY NEWSLETTER button and subscribe.
+Before you leave … If you like what you’ve just read, scroll up to the GET MY NEWSLETTER button and subscribe.
 I’ll deliver all future posts straight to your inbox.